 Do you have a group or class of kids aged 4-12 who could benefit from learning about mental health, breaking down stigma, and connecting to relevant social issues?
 Do you wish there was a fun and engaging way to teach them?

 Kids on the Block brings life-sized puppets to you to enchant kids and teach them healthy life skills, awareness, and mutual understanding.

 Are you the parent or caregiver for a child with a Serious Emotional Disorder (SED) between the ages of 4 and 18?
 Do you ever feel burnt out or wish you could have a bit of a break to focus on your own life?

 Are you attending (or about to attend) Dutchess Community College?
-Are you struggling with a psychiatric disability or an addiction disorder?
+Are you recovering from a psychiatric disability or an addiction disorder?
 Could you use a little extra support on campus?

-Our Supported Education Program will allow you to make the most of your college experience by helping you get adjusted and connect to useful services.
-Achieve your educational goals, build strong relationships, find meaningful work, and stay happy and healthy throughout!
+Our Supported Education Program will allow you to make the most of your college experience by helping you get adjusted and connected to useful services.
+Achieve your educational goals, build strong relationships, and stay happy and healthy throughout!